 - Jack-of-All-Trades: When looked at individually at first, he fits the bill.
 Breas is strong to everything but spears (rare) and holy magic.
 He's got items for healing, a gun for far reaching enemies and his fists to deal damage to the undead and any magic resistant enemies.
 He's got a sound spell for groups and dark magic for light magic based foes.
 Fitting for a man who was going to go after Kandori alone.

-- Jaded Washout: Let's just say he doesn't live up to his hype, which Persona 2 lampshaded by having the very same traits that made him "badass" as a teenager make him into an awkward and ineffectual young adult.
+- Jaded Washout: To a degree.
+By the time Persona 2 rolls around, the very same traits that made him "badass" as a teenager, combined with the intimidating aura exuded by his Persona, make him into an awkward and ineffectual young adult.

 - Jerk with a Heart of Gold: He doesn't really like the party much but eventually opens up to them as his friends.